mlippens/ts-to-contracts.js/README.md

 Now a `js` file is created in the same location.
 Options:
 * -m [modulename]
+The `-m` option assumes an external typescript module.
+I.e. it will try to `require` the module, and then export a contracted version of the library.

 ##Run in node.js
 Either use one of the following options to run the file in node.